MarcusAhlgren/airflow-tutorial/README.md

     airflow webserver -p 8080
 to start the web server for the UI.
 The UI is now accessible at `localhost:8080` in your browser.

+## Example Pipeline

+To run the example pipeline perform the following steps.

+1. Clone this repo.

+2. Build and run the docker image.

+    docker-compose up

+3. Go to the webserver at `localhost:8080` in your browser to access the Airflow UI.